 Syllabus: Basic concepts of the history and theory of Art and Design, including historical chronology and major developments.
 Introduction to basic visual analysis and research methods.
-Examination: Examined within the department.

 Syllabus: Further concepts, theories and practices of Visual Communication Design focusing on problem-solving through applied graphic design, typography and advertising.
 The purposes, roles and functions of this type of communication, and the designer's contribution to their success; understanding through practice of the fundamental levels of the skills required.
-Examination: Examined within the department.